Hassan bin Omari: The Makanjila Yao

 Many sources confirm Hassan bin Omari's involvement in the uprising of 1888, along with the general involvement of the Yao people.
-He certainly exerted a significant measure of control over the lucrative caravan route from Makanjila to Kilwa and, in both, Makanjila and Kilwa, large numbers of the Yao in that century had converted to Islam already.
+He certainly exerted a significant measure of control over the lucrative caravan route from Makanjila to Kilwa and, in both, Makanjila and Kilwa, large numbers of the Yao in that century had already converted to Islam.

 The Yao trade, with the coast of Kilwa in particular, was well-established by the early 17th century.
-Along with the land opposite Mozambique Island, they arrived at Kilwa annually bringing ivory, slaves and other commodities.
+The Yao came annually to Kilwa and the land opposite the Island of Mozambique, bringing ivory, slaves, and other commodities.

-The Yao, people from the Lake Nyasa, are also mentioned as among the earliest of inland people settling in Kilwa Kivinje. in "The Chronicle of Kilwa Kivinje".
+The Yao, people from Lake Nyasa, are also mentioned as among the earliest of inland people settling in Kilwa Kivinje, in "The Chronicle of Kilwa Kivinje".